-- Check you know how to use your heating system properly - and also where your stop valves are
+- Check you know how to use your heating system properly and also where the stop valves are;

-- If you intend to leave your house unoccupied (for more than a few days) - turn off the water and drain the plumbing system.
-If possible leave a key with a neighbour or relative and ask them to check your house regularly.
+- if you won’t be in your house for more than a few days turn off the water and drain the plumbing system.
+If possible leave a key with a neighbour or relative and ask them to check your house regularly;

-- If pipes become frozen - and are part of the hot water system, turn off or extinguish the source of heat (immersion heater, gas boiler, coal fire with back boilers).
+- if the pipes freeze and are part of the hot water system, turn off or put out the source of heat eg immersion heater, gas boiler, coal fire with back boiler; and

-- If a burst occurs - turn off the water at the main stop valve in the hours - turn on the taps - switch off the boiler - switch off the immersion or water heating systems or extinguish the fire.
+- if a pipe does burst, turn off the water at the main stop valve in the house, turn on the taps, switch off the boiler and switch off the immersion or water heating system.

-In the event of a burst pipe Council tenants should contact the Housing Repairs Centre, Tel 01382 434343.
+In the event of a burst pipe council tenants should contact the housing repairs centre on 01382 434343.
 Owner occupiers should contact a registered plumber.

-- Salt placed in waste trap of sinks, baths, basins and W.C.'s can prevent freezing
+- if you put salt in the waste trap of sinks, baths, basins and toilets it can prevent freezing; and

-- Ensure all taps are full off - running taps may cause water pipes to freeze.
+- ensure all taps are turned off as running taps may cause water pipes to freeze.

 You should always make sure you have adequate insurance to cover your household goods and personal belongings.